 “Although my years as a Forest Kindergarten parent have passed, I recall them with fondness and appreciation.
 A memorable moment occurred just before the end-of-year picnic when my rising first grader confidently said, ‘I never want to leave my school, because I don’t want to learn anything.’
 Her statement still makes me smile four years later.
 It completely embodies everything our family loves about Waldorf and the Early Childhood Program.
 She experienced her three years at the Forest as a time to simply play in the woods.
 I saw her joyfully discovering skills she needed for the grades.
 The rich language of songs and stories, the risk-taking of leaping from rocks and climbing trees, and the fine-motor skills found through sewing and food preparation allow her to successfully navigate the challenging academic work she happily faces today.”

-“On my first visit to the campus on York Avenue, I noticed so much beautiful artwork.
+“On my first visit to the camus on York Avenue, I noticed so much beautiful artwork.
 It was organized in groups based on theme, yet each piece was remarkably different.
 I look back on their difference and see a metaphor for the experience that has followed: Harry was given permission, and constant encouragement, to be his true self.
 At WSSS, Harry discovered a certain peace to his days.
 While grades 6-8 brought challenges, Harry learned to focus, returned to his curiosity, and rekindled his joy of learning.
 Waldorf offers an approach to academics that is holistic and supportive, in tune with his development.”

 -Carla Metz, employee and parent of Harry